From sensor data to integrity management

 From concept to reality

-After the engineering phase plans are translated in reality: cabinets are built, the full system is tested and subsequently installed on the structure.
+Plans are translated into reality during the second phase: cabinets are built, the full system is tested and subsequently installed on the structure.
 After a final verification on the spot (SAT) the monitoring system is launched.

 Data is continuously streaming in from individual setups as well as external sources.
 Structuring and cleaning the data sets is an essential prerequisite to allow for a profound analysis afterwards.